Caloola Club: Foundation and early days

 The Caloola Club was founded by Allen Axel Strom and Allan M. Fox—two visionary conservationists—in 1945.

-It drew a large part of its membership from students and former students of the Balmain Teachers' College—where Strom lectured—and the Sydney Technical College.
-By 1954, the club had over 300 members, The clubrooms were at 31 Byron Street, Croydon, a suburb of Sydney.
+It drew a large part of its membership from students and former students of the Balmain Teachers' College—where Strom lectured—and the Sydney Technical College, where Strom himself had been a student.
+By 1954, the club had over 300 members.
+The clubrooms were at 31 Byron Street, Croydon, a suburb of Sydney.

 A distinctive feature of the club was that it had a strong educative emphasis.
-The journal of the club described its aims—in 1955—as follows:

-"The Caloola Club is an Expedition Society founded to inculcate a love of natural wildernesses, to encourage an appreciation of Conservation and Nature Protection and to widen the knowledge of the Australian Scene.
+The journal of the club described its aims—in 1955—as follows:The Caloola Club is an Expedition Society founded to inculcate a love of natural wildernesses, to encourage an appreciation of Conservation and Nature Protection and to widen the knowledge of the Australian Scene.
 We seek enjoyment in landscape and natural bushlands and are interested in the history, natural history and geography of our country.
-All our activities are a means of arousing interest in conservational matters … camping, bushwalking, nature excursion, canoeing, photography, cycling, touring by motor, discussion and lecture … all are aimed at bringing us closer to the bushlands, the rural countryside and Man’s use of the National Heritage."

-Members of the club canoed 400 miles of the Murray River from Towong to Corowa in January 1950.
+All our activities are a means of arousing interest in conservational matters ... camping, bushwalking, nature excursion, canoeing, photography, cycling, touring by motor, discussion and lecture ... all are aimed at bringing us closer to the bushlands, the rural countryside and Man’s use of the National Heritage.Members of the club canoed 400 miles of the Murray River from Towong to Corowa in January 1950.

 Using an old truck, driven by member A.W.
-(Bill) Dingeldei, members of the club travelled across the state and sometimes interstate, at the same time identifying areas of land, sites, and animal species that were in need of protection.
+(Bill) Dingeldei and converted into a bus by his father, members of the club travelled across the state and sometimes interstate, at the same time identifying areas of land, sites, and animal species that were in need of protection.